Harren06/Stable-diffusion-discord-uploader/README.md

 - Download [Latest release](https://github.com/Harren06/Stable-diffusion-discord-upploader/releases/latest)
 - Extrct in root folder of [AUTOMATIC1111 stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 - Replace `webui-user.bat` (or add `start /B python Discord_txt2img_uploader.py` and `start /B python Discord_img2img_uploader.py` before `call webui.bat`)
-- Raste your Discord wenhook url in `WEBHOOK_URL` in both `Discord_txt2img_uploader.py` and `Discord_txt2img_uploader.py` if you want the images to be uploaded in different Discord channels you can use different urls
+- Paste your Discord webhook URL in the `WEBHOOK_URL` variable in both `Discord_txt2img_uploader.py` and `Discord_txt2img_uploader.py`.
+If you want the images to be uploaded to different Discord channels, you can use different URLs.

 - Time between scans and image directory can be changed under `Configuration variables`